da4089/aioconfig/README.rst

 =========

-This package provides a set of classes that can be used to implement a configuration and control system for server processes.
+This package provides a set of classes that can be used to implement a configuration and control system for Python server processes.

 Features
 --------